Energy Charter Treaty strikes again

 The modernisation of the ECT was launched in 2018.
 Unfortunately, EU negotiators failed in including the reform of ISDS in the list of items to consider for modernisation.
 Moreover, the Council negotiation directives for the modernisation of the ECT lack political leadership regarding the alignment of the ECT with the EU climate ambition.

 Three failed negotiation rounds have taken place during the German Presidency.
 However, Germany remained silent on the ECT despite having to pay heavy fines and settlements because of this treaty.
-Instead, the German government a compensation of more than €4 billion for the phase-out of coal to LEAG and RWE if they give up on the use of the ECT to ask for compensations.
+Instead, the German government proposed a compensation of more than €4 billion for the phase-out of coal to LEAG and RWE if they give up on the use of the ECT to ask for compensations.

 Previously, Vattenfall, the “green” Swedish utility used the ECT to ask for a compensation of more than €6 billion for the impact of the phase-out of nuclear energy and a polluting coal power plant on its expected profits.